Name: Rachel Benbrook

-In her current job, Benbrook overlooks donor relations.
-She uses her background in Strategic Communications to bridge the gap between OSU donors and students.
+In her current job, Benbrook oversees donor relations.
+She uses her background in strategic communications to bridge the gap between OSU donors and students.

 Benbrook’s favorite memory in the Paul Miller Building is being a member of her campaigns group her senior year and the friendships she made because of it.